clef-men/article_zoo_popl/popl26-reviews-and-comments.md

 In `Lemma structeq_spec_abstract`, the use of `val_physeq` is unnecessarily confusing, and we should rephrase it.
-The idea is that on immutable values (that are hereditarily formed of immutable constructors), the guarantees we get from observing structural or physical equality are exactly the same. `val_physeq` states that the two values must have the same constructors and immediate values at arbitrary depth (otherwise they would be physically different), and `val_physneq` more conservatively states that if the two values are immediate, then they must be distinct, and if they are mutable or immutable-but-generative constructors they must have a different identity.
+The idea is that on deeply-immutable values (that are hereditarily formed of immutable constructors), the guarantees we get from observing structural or physical equality are exactly the same. `val_physeq` states that the two values must have the same constructors and immediate values at arbitrary depth (otherwise they would be physically and structurally different), and `val_physneq` more conservatively states that if the two values are immediate, then they must be distinct, and if they are (mutable or) immutable-but-generative constructors they must have a different identity.

 > The citation style of listing all authors is very verbose.
 I would
 > recommend to use the standard citation style.